VakhoKontridze/VComponents/README.md

 }
 ```

 First method is not only not preferred, but it will also not work.
-Despite specifying `nil` to chagne state, `VToggle` would use still use its default animation.
+Despite specifying `nil` to change state, `VToggle` would still use its default animation.

 Components manage state parameters internally, and animations used to change them externally do not have any effect.